trunkclub/backgrid-sum/README.md

 * * *

-### Summing columns in a row
+### Summing the cells of a row
-To sum columns in a particular row, you'll want to override the `row` option in `Backgrid.Grid`, like so:
+To sum the cells of a row, you'll want to override the `row` option in `Backgrid.Grid`, like so:
 ```javascript
 var grid = new Backgrid.Grid({
   ...